Inflectra/spira-documentation/docs/Developers/SpiraApps-Tutorial.md

 ### Create the Manifest
 The [manifest](./SpiraApps-Manifest.md) is the heart of your SpiraApp.
 It contains all of the information that describes what your SpiraApp is and where it will run within a user’s Spira web application.

-Create a new folder for your SpiraApp and create a new file in it called "manifest.yaml"
+Create a new folder for your SpiraApp and create a new file in it called `manifest.yaml`.

+??? info "Using Git is optional"
+    You do not need to use Git for this tutorial.
+It is optional.

-(Optionally create a local git repository in this folder and publish to GitHub to keep a backup of all your work.
-You will have to create a repository on GitHub to submit your SpiraApp for approval, so this follows best practices.
+    If you wish to use Git, create a local git repository in this folder and publish to your remote over choice (e.g. GitHub or TaraVault) to keep a backup of your work.

+    Note that you will have to create a repository on GitHub to submit your SpiraApp for approval, so this follows best practices.
 Once the repository is created, immediately create a new branch and do your development there, leaving the main branch mostly untouched.
-This makes it very simple to make a pull request for the official submission process later.)
+This makes it very simple to make a pull request for the official submission process later.

 Our SpiraApp will be simple but it still needs a complete manifest.
 Open the manifest file in your preferred code editor and copy and paste the following: